Viatical Settlement Texas

 Policyholders in Texas have rights including receiving detailed disclosures about the settlement process, understanding the fees and costs associated, knowing the implications of the settlement on their beneficiaries, and the right to privacy.
 Texas law ensures that policyholders are fully informed and protected throughout the transaction.

-What happens if my life expectancy changes after I have sold my policy?
+What happens if my health status changes after I have sold my policy?